map-filters/stochasticMaps/README.md

 ## Example running SM on the Lorenz 63 problem

 We provide an example of running the SM algorithm on the chaotic Lorenz 63 problem (defined in [Lorenz 63](https://journals.ametsoc.org/doi/pdf/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2)).
 We consider a configuration with inter-observation time of 0.1, and a full state observation likelihood model with additive Gaussian noise that has a variance of 4.
-The code can be run using the command matlab `sample_run.m` from the `SampleRun` folder.
+The code can be run using the command `matlab sample_run.m` from the `SampleRun` folder.

 The script first defines an object called `model` that contains the parameters of the Lorenz 63 system, an array with the true hidden state, and an array with the observations to be assimilated.
 The script then calls the `spin_up` function to generate an initial set of representative samples from the bulk of the filtering distribution based on a spin-up phase of 2000 assimilation steps.
-The spin-up phase is performed with 200 samples using the perturbed observation Ensemble Kalman filter.
+The spin-up phase is performed with 200 samples using the perturbed observation ensemble Kalman filter.

 	L63_problem_setup
 	model = spin_up(model, 200);